Pavlik1400/Install_arch/README.md

 More details [here](https://wiki.archlinux.org/index.php/PRIME#PRIME_render_offload)

 # System customization and apps installation
-First of all set normal wallpalers (black color for example), change touchpad sensitivity and other settings
+First of all set normal wallpalers, change touchpad sensitivity and other settings in GNOME

 Python:
 ```